fibo/OLAP-cube/README.md

 All code in this section is run and tested in [this single file][test_api].
 Note also that

-1. Everything is immutable
+1. Everything is immutable, all attributes are static.
-2. Interface is chainable
+2. Operators are chainable but they always return a brand new instance.

 ### `new Table({ dimensions, fields, points, data })`